 The 2035 Long Range Transportation Plan defines the policies, programs and projects to be implemented over the next twenty years, providing transportation choices in Mecklenburg and western Union County.
 No long-range transportation projects were identified within the University Research Park Area Plan area in the 2035 plan, but a few surrounding long-range transportation projects that play an important role in future circulation near the plan area were considered in the development of this plan.
-They include the connection of West Sugar Creek Road to Mallard Creek Road via an extension of Nevin Road, improvements to Mallard Creek Road between WT Harris Boulevard and West Sugar Creek Road, a City Boulevard extension that connects Neal Road to Mallard Creek Road, and the LYNX Blue Line Extension (BLE).
+They include the connection of West Sugar Creek Road to Mallard Creek Road via an extension of Nevin Road, improvements to Mallard Creek Road between WT Harris Boulevard and West Sugar Creek Road, and a City Boulevard extension that connects Neal Road to Mallard Creek Road.